gileck/book-reader-app/book-parser/parser-v2/lib/poc-implementation/IMPLEMENTATION-GUIDE.md

 ## Current Recommendation

-**NEXT ACTION: Implement Step 2 (Chapter Detection)**
+**NEXT ACTION: Implement Step 4 (Paragraph Detection)**

 Based on the analysis:
 1. ✅ Step 1 (Text Extraction) is complete
+2. ✅ Step 2 (Chapter Detection) is complete
+3. ✅ Step 3 (Page Extraction + Cross-Page Merging) is complete
+4. ✅ Step 3-1 (Link Detection) is complete - **MAJOR BREAKTHROUGH**
-2. 🔄 Step 2 (Chapter Detection) needs modular implementation
+5. 🔄 Step 4 (Paragraph Detection) needs implementation with link integration

-3. 🔄 Working logic exists in integrated pipeline - extract and adapt
+**Ready for Implementation:**
+- Foundation is solid with clean, merged page content
+- 200 PDF annotation links ready for paragraph assignment
+- Pipeline provides all necessary data for paragraph boundary detection
+- Next critical step for content structure analysis

-Would you like to proceed with implementing Step 2: Chapter Detection?
+Would you like to proceed with implementing Step 4: Paragraph Detection?